MichaelRWolf/kb-repo/pipelines/confluence-pipeline.md

 No merging, splitting, or renaming decisions needed here.

-## Step 3 — Verify Conversion
+### Step 3 — Verify Conversion

 - Confirm all HTML pages have been converted to Google Docs.
 - Spot-check a few documents to ensure content is readable.
 - Verify the number of Google Docs matches the number of pages.

-## Step 4 — Optional: Choose Folder Strategy
+### Step 4 — Optional: Reconstruct Hierarchy

-Since the export is flat, you have two options:
+Since the export is flat, you can optionally reconstruct the original Confluence hierarchy:

-1. **Keep flat structure** (default)
-   - Already done in Step 2
-   - All pages in one folder, search-first approach

-2. **Reconstruct hierarchy** (optional, see [hierarchy-reconstruction.md](../hierarchy-reconstruction.md))
 - Parse `index.html` to rebuild the original Confluence tree
 - Upload reconstructed hierarchy to Drive
 - Can maintain both flat and hierarchical views in parallel
+- See [hierarchy-reconstruction.md](../hierarchy-reconstruction.md) for detailed instructions

+**Default:** Keep flat structure (already done in Step 2).
+All pages in one folder, search-first approach.

 This is a bulk operation; no per-page thinking.

+---

-## Step 5 — Optional Post-Processing (Later, Not Required Today)
+## Optional: Post-Processing (Later, Not Required Today)

 After migration, we *may*: